Severity

 The recall

-issued this moderate-severity CPSC recall — The children's sleepwear sets fail to meet the federal flammability standards for children's sleepwear, posin….
+issued this CPSC recall-The children's sleepwear sets fail to meet the federal flammability standards for children's sleepwear, posin….

 Sourced from official CPSC enforcement records.
 Verify recall #22728 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22728) was formally reported on February 17, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 615 (In addition, 100 in Canada).

 The documented reason for this recall is: The children's sleepwear sets fail to meet the federal flammability standards for children's sleepwear, posing a risk of burn injuries to children.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately take the recalled sleepwear sets away from children and stop using them.
 H&M will contact all known purchasers directly with instructions on how to return the sleepwear s… - consumers holding this product should act on that instruction rather than relying on general guidance.